 How Is Beveled Glass Made?

-Beveled glass is made by creating an angled surface around the entire outside edge of a larger piece of glass, usually at an angle of less than 90 degrees.
+Beveled glass is made by creating an angled surface around the entire outside edge of a larger piece of glass, usually at an angle of fewer than 90 degrees.

 The bevel adds an appealing design element and also acts as a prism for light to create incredibly interesting color highlights that would be absent in flat glass applications.
 This one manufacturing difference makes beveled glass a unique choice for most design applications.